kickstarter/fullscreen_slideshow/README.md

 2013 year in review</a>.

 # Features
-- Mobile friendly
+- Mobile friendly.
-- URL's allow deep linking to individual slides
+- URL's allow deep linking to individual slides.
-- Background videos in slides are lazy and predictively loaded
+- Background videos in slides are lazy and predictively loaded.
+On mobile they're not loaded at all, to conserve bandwidth.
-- Page background color can be controlled via a slide attribute, allowing subtle rainbow effects as you progress through the slideshow
+- Page background color can be controlled via a slide attribute, allowing subtle rainbow effects as you progress through the slideshow.
-- Full screen modal dialogs can embed arbitrary pages via iframe
+- Slides can open full screen modal dialogs which can embed arbitrary pages via iframe.

 ## Howto